 Trust in the Officer

 A 2 (Use-of-force: Force, No Force) 2 (Officer Gender: Female, Male) 2 (Officer Race: White, Black) between-subjects analysis of variance (ANOVA) revealed a significant main effect for use-of-force (See Table 2 for descriptive statistics and Table 3 for inferential statistics).
 More specifically, people trusted officers who did not use force significantly more (M = 5.35, SD = 1.17) than the officers who did use force (M = 3.67, SD = 1.74).
 This main effect was qualified by the predicted two-way interaction between officer gender and the use-of-force (See Figure 1).
 To probe this interaction, we conducted simple effects tests within each level of the use-of-force conditions (Table 3).
 As predicted, when officers did not use force, the officer’s gender did not affect how much participants trusted them.
 However, when officers used force, participants trusted female officers significantly more than male officers.
-All other effects were not significant.
+The race and intersectional effects were non-significant.

 To see if reactions to female (versus male) officers depended on participant gender, we conducted an additional ANOVA that included officer gender, use-of-force, and participant gender (see Supplemental Table S1 for detailed statistics).
 The analysis demonstrated that the officer gender force interaction did not depend on participant gender (i.e., the three-way interaction was not significant).
 Further, the officer gender force interaction reported above remained significant in this analysis that controlled for participant gender.
 There was a significant two-way interaction between participant gender and officer gender (regardless of whether the officer used force).
 More specifically, female participants trusted female officers (M = 4.85, SD = .13) significantly more than male officers (M = 4.37, SD = .14); whereas male participants trusted female (M = 4.28, SD = .15) and male (M = 4.48, SD = .14) officers to a similar degree.